Allegheny-Computer-Science-112-S2018/cs112-S2018-practical7-starter/README.md

 [GitHub Classroom](https://classroom.github.com/).

 To do well on this assignment, you should also read Section 1.5.2 to learn more about iteration constructs.
-You should further review Sections 4.1 to 4.3, focusing on the content that explains the steps of both an analytical and an empirical evaluation of an algorithm.
 Please read all of the content and study all of the technical diagrams and source code segments in Section 3.2.
 Finally, please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.

 ## Commands